ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

   prefix=['gdb -ex run --args']

-GDB's output and interaction will happen within the terminal session where you launched the ROS2 application.
+GDB's output and interaction will happen within the terminal session where you launched the ROS 2 application.
 Here's an similar example for the ``'start_sync_slam_toolbox_node'`` -

 .. code-block:: python